MovalAgroingenieria/general/sms_wausms/README.rst

 Description
 ===========

-This module allows you to use the WauSMS service to send SMS.
+This module allows you to use the WauSMS service to send SMS's.

 Credits